sufyansuleman/HealthMarkers/README.md

 **HealthMarkers** is a comprehensive R toolkit for computing, standardising, and summarising clinical and research biomarkers from routine laboratory and phenotypic data.
-It provides over 50 specialist functions covering insulin sensitivity indices, cardiovascular risk scores, inflammatory aging clocks, frailty indices, psychiatric rating scales, alternate-biofluid panels, and much more.
+It provides over 50 specialist functions covering over 280 biomarkers, includinginsulin sensitivity indices, cardiovascular risk scores, inflammatory aging clocks, frailty indices, psychiatric rating scales, alternate-biofluid panels, and much more.
 All accessible through a unified dispatcher, `all_health_markers()`.

 > **Full documentation, function reference, and vignettes** are
 > available at the package website:\
 > <https://sufyansuleman.github.io/HealthMarkers/>

-- **One interface, many markers.** A single `all_health_markers()` call returns glycaemic, lipid, liver, renal, pulmonary, inflammatory, hormonal, bone, psychiatric, and nutritional markers as one wide tibble.
+- **Covers a wide range of biomarkers.** A single `all_health_markers()` call returns glycaemic, lipid, liver, renal, pulmonary, inflammatory, hormonal, bone, psychiatric, and nutritional markers as one wide tibble.
-- **Multi-biobank ready.** The built-in synonym dictionary covers naming conventions from 15+ cohorts and biobanks — UK Biobank, NHANES, HUNT, Tromsø, FinnGen, Estonian Biobank, LifeLines (Netherlands), Generation Scotland, All of Us (LOINC codes), Danish registers (NPU codes), and more.
+- **Variable naming flexibility.** The built-in synonym dictionary covers naming conventions from 15+ cohorts and biobanks: UK Biobank, NHANES, HUNT, Tromsø, FinnGen, Estonian Biobank, LifeLines (Netherlands), Generation Scotland, All of Us (LOINC codes), Danish registers (NPU codes), and more.
 Column names from any of these systems are recognised automatically without any manual mapping.
-- **Safe by default.** NA handling, input validation, column-name inference, and range-capping are built in.
+- **Safe defaults.** NA handling, input validation, column-name inference, and range-capping are built in.
 Failed marker groups are skipped with a warning, never crashing your pipeline.
-- **Reproducible.** Explicit `col_map` arguments map *your* column names to expected internal keys, no silent renaming.
+- **Reproducibility.** Explicit `col_map` arguments map *your* column names to expected internal keys, no silent renaming.
-- **Reference-backed.** Every function cites the primary paper.
+- **References.** Every function cites the primary paper, derived methods, and validated applications or reviews of original work with modifications.
 Full bibliography in `inst/REFERENCES.bib`.
 46 vignettes with worked clinical examples are included.

 ------------------------------------------------------------------------